Automorphic-Systems/led-network-iot/README.md

 	        - Controllers must be able to accept commands and requests from nodes and direct them to other nodes
 		- The LED network allows for one logical controller, but that controller can utilize multiple devices to support broker clustering
 		- Controllers must be able to capture telemetry input from nodes
-		- Controllers must be able to capture aggregated source data from receivers
+		- Controllers must be able to receive data from translators that are subscribed to it

 - Constellation: